 This content has been automatically translated from Ukrainian.

-Setting in cinema is defined as the physical and socio-cultural environment in which the action of the film unfolds.
-It includes the terrain, architecture, nature, climate, era, social and cultural environment that form the atmosphere and context for the events taking place.
+The setting in cinema is defined as the physical and socio-cultural environment in which the action of the film unfolds.
+It includes the landscape, architecture, nature, climate, era, social and cultural context that create the atmosphere and context for the events that take place.

-A setting can be realistic when it reflects real places and historical eras, or fantastic when it is created based on imaginary worlds and fantastic conditions.
-In both cases, the setting plays a key role in shaping the atmosphere of the film and the audience's understanding of the events and characters.
+The setting can be realistic when it reflects real places and historical eras, or fantastical when it is created based on imaginary worlds and fantastical conditions.
+In both cases, the setting plays a key role in shaping the atmosphere of the film and in the audience's understanding of the events and characters.

-Sometimes the term setting is used as a contraction/generalization for the 'fictional universe'.
+Sometimes the term setting is used as a shorthand/generalization for 'fictional universe.'

 This post doesn't have any additions from the author yet.